Speed limits to fluctuation dynamics: Abstract

 \section{Abstract}

-{ The fluctuation of an experimentally measured observable, along with its mean, constitutes the fundamental ingredient of a non-equilibrium system involving randomness.
-Despite previous efforts, a comprehensive framework for characterizing the temporal dynamics of fluctuations of observables remains elusive.
-In this manuscript, we develop a ubiquitous theory concerning rigorous limits to the rate of fluctuation growth.
-We discover a simple principle that the time derivative of the standard deviation of an observable is upper bound by the standard deviation of an appropriate observable describing velocity.
-This indicates a hitherto unknown tradeoff relation between the changes for the mean and standard deviation, i.e., the sum of the squares for these quantities cannot exceed certain cost determined by dynamical processes.
-The cost can be kinetic energy for hydrodynamics, irreversible entropy production rate for thermodynamic processes, energy fluctuations for unitary quantum dynamics, and quantum Fisher information for dissipative quantum dynamics.
-Our results open an avenue toward a quantitative theory of fluctuation dynamics in various non-equilibrium systems, encompassing quantum many-body systems and nonlinear population dynamics, as well as toward our understanding of how to control them.}
+\textbf{ Fluctuation dynamics of an experimentally measured observable offer a primary signal for nonequilibrium systems, along with dynamics of the mean.
+While universal speed limits for the mean have actively been studied recently, constraints for the speed of the fluctuation have been elusive.
+Here, we develop a theory concerning rigorous limits to the rate of fluctuation growth.
+We find a principle that the speed of an observable’s fluctuation is upper bounded by the fluctuation of an appropriate observable describing velocity, which also indicates a tradeoff relation between the changes for the mean and fluctuation. {We demonstrate the advantages of our inequalities for processes with non-negligible dispersion of observables, quantum work extraction, and the entanglement growth in free fermionic systems.} Our results open an avenue toward a quantitative theory of fluctuation dynamics in various non-equilibrium systems encompassing quantum many-body systems and nonlinear population dynamics. }

-\textit{Introduction.--} Many physical systems involve randomness caused by stochastic noises due to external environment or intrinsic quantum uncertainty.
-The fluctuation of experimentally measured observables, alongside their mean, provides the primary information for such systems.
-Previous efforts have demonstrated that fluctuations follow fundamental relations in non-equilibrium statistical mechanics, such as the fluctuation-dissipation theorem~\cite{kubo1966fluctuation}, the fluctuation theorem~\cite{seifert2012stochastic,RevModPhys.81.1665}, and the thermodynamic uncertainty relation~\cite{PhysRevLett.114.158101,horowitz2020thermodynamic}.
-However, a comprehensive framework for understanding the temporal dynamics of fluctuations of observables remains an enigma.
-This problem is not only fundamentally crucial for advancing our knowledge of far-from-equilibrium statistical mechanics but also relevant for practical applications since it can predict the theoretical limits in dynamically controlling the fluctuations of the system.